abd2OO4/image-captioning/README.md

-🖼️ Image Captioning with CNN–LSTM
+# 🖼️ Image Captioning with CNN–LSTM

-A simple image captioning system built using TensorFlow/Keras, combining:

-CNN Encoder (DenseNet / InceptionV3)

-LSTM Decoder

-Tokenizer-based text generation

-Streamlit UI for easier access

-This project takes an input image and generates a caption based on its visual content.
+This project implements an image captioning system using **TensorFlow/Keras**.

-🚀 Features:
+A pretrained **CNN encoder** extracts visual features, and an **LSTM decoder** generates natural-language captions.
+A simple **Streamlit UI** is included (Attached in another repo) for easy inference and testing.

+## ✨ Features

-Extracts image features using a pretrained CNN
+* Image feature extraction using a pretrained CNN (DenseNet)

-Generates captions using an LSTM decoder
+* Caption generation using an LSTM decoder

-Supports single-image caption generation
+* Single-image caption generation

-Fully compatible with the Flickr8K dataset
+* Fully compatible with the Flickr8k dataset

+---